TechAkayy/pg-nuxt-test/README.md

 ## 2. Open in Vue Designer

-Open your project in Vue Designer, and follow the instructions displayed in the Config Panel (that should pop-out automatically).
-Config Panel ⚙️ displays the key packages and the various links to their individual ecosystem and community.
+Open your project in Vue Designer and follow the instructions displayed in the Config Panel (that should pop out automatically).
+Config Panel ⚙️ displays the key packages and the various links to their individual ecosystems and communities.

 ## Usage